clausnz/php-helpers/README.md

 **Return Value:**

-Returns true if array is associative, false otherwise.
+True if the array is associative, false otherwise.